Cat Spaying and Neutering in Mersin Mezitli: Surgical Process, Preparation, and Post-Op Care

 Mild pinkness or limited tenderness may be seen in the first days.
 Marked swelling, foul-smelling discharge, a wet-looking wound, incision separation, or strong pain when touched is not considered normal.

-Do not apply creams, antiseptics, alcohol, herbal products, or human medications to the wound unless your veterinarian specifically instructs you to do so.
+Do not apply creams, antiseptics, alcohol, herbal remedies, or human medications to the wound unless your veterinarian specifically instructs you to do so.

 After neutering, a cat’s metabolism and energy needs may change.
 If your cat moves less but receives the same calories, weight gain may develop over time.